Complete Guide

 Advantages

-• EMI predictable — protection against rate rises
+• EMI predictable- protection against increase in rate

-• Good if you expect rates to rise or want stable budgeting
+• Good in case you want to get rising rates or stable budgeting

 Considerations

-• May start higher than floating for same tenure
+• May commence greater than floating of same tenure

 Floating Rate